polypoly-eu/polyPod/core/utils/poly-look/README.md

 ## State of polyLook

 polyLook aims to be a framework agnostic component library for polyPod features.
-At the moment, however, it mainly contains prototypes for a potential approach, based on LitElement.
+At the moment, however, it mainly contains prototypes for a potential approach, based on LitElement and React elements.

 Visualisations and charts are located in `./visualisations` and `./visualisations/charts` respectively.
 When using these from a specific framework eg. React, wrapper functions can be used (`./visualisations/wrappers`).

 ## Steps to code a new polyLook component

-1- Write the js file of the component inside the src folder.
+1- Write the js file for the component inside the `src/lit-components` folder.
 The name of the file must be written in lowerCamelCase.

-2- To test the component we'll use the storybook.
-To use the new component inside the storybook app we have to write a `*.stories.js` file inside the `stories` folder with the same name of the component.
+2- To test the component we'll use the [storybook framework](https://storybook.js.org/).
+To use the new component inside the storybook app we have to write a `*.stories.js` file inside the `stories/lit-components` folder with the same name of the component.
 In order to learn how to write a `*.story.js` file you can read the next [tutorial](https://storybook.js.org/docs/web-components/writing-stories/introduction).

 3- Each component is required to have its own unit and integration tests.
 The test coverage for each component must be at least 70%.